Ajay1812/JavaScript-ChaiAurCode/10_OOPS/notes.md

 ## Object

-- collection of properties and methods
+- a collection of properties and methods
 - toLowerCase

 ## why use 00P